-Therefore, the intrinsic slower digestive rate of casein means that it raises blood amino acid values slowly over a longer period of time; whey protein, on the contrary, does the inverse.
+Casein and whey proteins are respectively thought of as slow and fast digesting proteins.
+The slower digestive rate of casein means that it raises blood amino acid values slowly over a longer period of time; whey protein, on the contrary, does the inverse.

 Hence, gym goers infer that ingesting whey protein supplements immediately post-exercise is ideal as it provides a rapid increase in blood amino acids and is better for MPS.

-More importantly, literature reviews submit that combining multiple protein sources is more effective than depending on a single source over and over.
+More importantly, literature reviews show that combining multiple protein sources is more effective than depending on a single source over and over.
 [10, 11] For example, fortifying the high leucine content of whey with the slow digestive rate of casein induces an increase in MPS for several hours.
 This effect is not observed with just whey protein since it is digested quickly.

-Getting the most out of your protein
+Getting the Most out of Your Protein

-The main message to take home is that protein source does matter since MPS is differentially stimulated in proportion to the EAA content (and specifically L-leucine) of each meal.
+The main message to take home is that protein source does matter since MPS is differentially stimulated in proportion to the EAA content, and specifically L-leucine, of each meal.

-For example, if you’re a vegetarian, you would likely want to supplement with whey protein since vegetable sources of protein (like soy) are lacking in leucine content.
+For example, if you’re a vegetarian, you would likely want to supplement with whey protein since vegetable sources of protein, like soy, are lacking in leucine content.

-Variation in Protein Needs
+Variation in protein needs

 Protein can be converted to fat, but the pathways to do so are inefficient biochemically, making the conversion trivial.

-So there you have it, you can eat quite a bit of protein at any given time; just don’t be too extreme about it if you want to effectively utilize the amino acids.
+So there you have it.
+You can eat quite a bit of protein at any given time; just don’t be too extreme about it if you want to effectively utilize the amino acids.

 Adibi, S. A., & Mercer, D. W. (1973).
 Protein digestion in human intestine as reflected in luminal, mucosal, and plasma amino acid concentrations after meals.
 Journal of Clinical Investigation, 52(7), 1586.